Estimated Reading Time: 9 minutes

 Sobering, isn't it?

-The truth is, despite the most earnest commitment, resolutions just don’t really work.
-They are a lot of hype and not a lot of go.
+The truth is, despite the most earnest commitment, resolutions just don’t really work on intention alone.
+They are a lot of hype and not a lot of go after a few weeks.

 We make well-intentioned goals, with the false belief that we just lack commitment and motivation; that all we need is a good kick in the ass to get us going.
 Unfortunately, this couldn’t be farther from the truth (so please stop being so hard on yourself).